AidanSky/file_encryption/notes.md

 understand the moon magic of types traits and implements

+TODO FOR TOMORROW:
+1. Change nonce to just be raw bytes
+2. include salt detector for decryption, should be 16 bytes after the 12 nonce bytes
+3. create the password input --> key

+encryption:
+1. create the salt creation function
+2. create the password+salt = key function
+    salt should be initialized as a vec<u8> of size 16
+3. put salt and nonce bytes at beginning of encrypted file

+make as website
+    temp file sharing?
+Like, upload a file for next hour (discord server link + mediafire hybrid) add pgp

 PASSWORD BASED KEY
 1. change CLI interface so it asks for a password instead of a key for both if encryption, derive key from password and then initiate encryption function if decryption, same thing?
 2. finish function

+NONCE:
+get rid of nonce: include as first x amount of characters when encrypting if operation is encrypt, add to beginning of file when new encrypted file has been created

+if encryption, create a salt and stuff and use it and stuff